Samford Valley

 Samford Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Samford Valley's dwelling structure, as recorded in the latest Census, consisted of 97.5% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 92.2% houses and 7.9% other dwellings.
-Home ownership in Samford Valley stood at 42.7%, with mortgaged dwellings at 50.2% and rented ones at 7.1%.
-The median monthly mortgage repayment was $2,492, surpassing Brisbane metro's average of $2,080.
-Meanwhile, the median weekly rent figure in Samford Valley was $495, compared to Brisbane metro's $440.
-Nationally, Samford Valley's mortgage repayments were significantly higher than Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Samford Valley's dwellings, as per the latest Census, were 97.5% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 92.2% houses and 7.9% other dwellings.
+Home ownership in Samford Valley was 42.7%, with mortgaged dwellings at 50.2% and rented ones at 7.1%.
+The median monthly mortgage repayment was $2,492, higher than Brisbane metro's $2,080.
+Median weekly rent was $495, compared to Brisbane metro's $440.
+Nationally, Samford Valley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing